Justineleq/Brief2-Game/README.md

 1. Name your Tamagotchi.

-2. Make sure to feed them and give them water. (you can't because it doesn't work, but it would be nice, right?!)
+2. Make sure to feed them and give them water by dragging the waterdrops and apples to your Tamagotchi.

-3. That's all folks.....
+3. He will die in the end....that's life!!